OfficeDev/office-js-docs-pr/docs/overview/office-add-ins.md

 ## Next steps

-To learn more about how to start building your Office Add-in, try out our [5-minute Quickstarts](https://docs.microsoft.com/en-us/office/dev/add-ins/).
+To learn more about how to start building your Office Add-in, try out our [5-minute Quick Starts](https://docs.microsoft.com/en-us/office/dev/add-ins/).
 You can start building add-ins right away using Visual Studio or any other editor.

 To start planning solutions that create effective and compelling user experiences, get familiar with the [design guidelines](../design/add-in-design.md) and [best practices](../concepts/add-in-development-best-practices.md) for Office Add-ins.